IamDevTrivedi/Resturant-Management-System/documentation/USERSTORIES.md

 - Menu must load in under **5 seconds** under normal conditions.
 - System should handle at least **5000 concurrent menu views** without performance issues.
 - All updates made by managers must propagate to the user interface within **2 seconds**.

+---

+## Story 5 – Book a Table

+### Front of Card
+- *As a* user
+- *I want to* book a table by selecting date, time, and number of people
+- *So that* I can secure my dining slot

+---

+### Back of Card

+#### Acceptance Criteria
+1. System checks real-time table availability.
+2. Each booking generates a unique reservation ID.
+3. Confirmation is sent via email/SMS/app.

+#### Notes
+- Reservation ID must be searchable in the system.

+#### Constraints
+- Booking must not exceed restaurant seating capacity.

+---

+## Story 6 – Modify/Cancel Reservation

+### Front of Card
+- *As a* user
+- *I want to* modify or cancel my reservation
+- *So that* I can adjust plans if needed

+---

+### Back of Card

+#### Acceptance Criteria
+1. Modification is allowed only before cutoff time.
+2. Cancellation must notify both user and restaurant.

+#### Notes
+- Refund policies may apply for cancellations.

+#### Constraints
+- Modifications must be processed within *5 seconds*.

+---

+## Story 7 – Booking Confirmation

+### Front of Card
+- *As a* user
+- *I want to* receive booking confirmations by giving tokens
+- *So that* I have proof of my reservation

+---

+### Back of Card

+#### Acceptance Criteria
+1. Confirmation message is sent immediately after token payment.
+2. Message contains reservation ID, date, time, and restaurant details.
+3. Token payment must be logged and linked to the reservation.

+#### Notes
+- Reservation ID must remain searchable in the system.
+- Token policies (refundable/non-refundable) may vary per restaurant.

+#### Constraints
+- Notifications must be delivered via at least *two channels* (email + SMS).
+- Token validation must complete within *3 seconds* to confirm booking.

+---

+## Story 8 – Reservation Reminder

+### Front of Card
+- *As a* user
+- *I want to* receive reminders before my booking
+- *So that* I do not forget my reservation

+---

+### Back of Card

+#### Acceptance Criteria
+1. Reminder sent *X hours* before scheduled time.
+2. Includes booking details and restaurant contact.

+#### Constraints
+- Reminders must not be missed during system outages.